rssh/notes/2024_12_30_dependency_injection_tf.md

 title: small type-driven dependency injection in effect systems.
 ---

 At first, the detective history with Reddit moderation: During the previous post from this series, there was a comment about the effect systems.
 I have given two answers: one with a technical overview and the second with the note that it is possible to use static AppContextProvider.
 A few days later, I accidentally saw this discussion on the other computer, where I was not logged into Reddit, and discovered that a moderator deleted my first reply.
 Interesting that I don’t see this if I logged by itself.
 Quite strange; I guess this is automatic moderation based on some pattern.
+[UPD: it was automatic moderation due to a link to `telegra.ph`, which was used by Ivan to post about a project]

 Prerequisite: the  reader is familiar with the previous part: https://github.com/rssh/notes/blob/master/2024_12_09_dependency-injection.md